Mayak Eggs. It's been all over social media in Korea this year.

-Overall, I really enjoyed this dish!
-And already dunked a second batch of eggs into the leftover soy sauce. 🙂
+In fact, we boiled a second batch of eggs and dunked in back into the leftover soy sauce mixture. 🙂

-[Note: If you will make a second round, sterilize the soy sauce first: Bring the leftover soy sauce up to a boil and let it gently simmer for 1-2 minutes.
-Then let it completely cool down.
-Then add in more boiled eggs.]
+If you want to make a second batch, you'll want to sterilize the soy sauce first: To do this, bring the leftover soy sauce up to a boil and let it gently simmer for 1-2 minutes.
+Then let the soy sauce completely cool backdown.

 Neighbors, if you haven’t cooked with us yet, consider this easy (peasy) recipe.
 It’s perfect for mornings when you gotta move quick but still want a hot, filling breakfast!

 Tag us on IG if you make the dish - we love flipping through your pics at home!